junyilou/a-life-of-logic-helper/README-EN.md

 There's no third step.
 The above 2 steps already solve many puzzles before Milestone 17.
 If somehow it didn't, it's because each enumeration only enumerate one blank to 0 or 1, without changing others.
 You could do some manual guessing at that time, and use this script to help you infer the rest, hopefully you will get the final answer.

-A great way to do some manual guessing is, find the row or column which has only two 0 or 1 left to fill, let's assume there are N blank boxes left, if you do the math there are only $N*(N-1)/2$ possibilities, usually less than 10.
-After some tests, it proves this method could solve any puzzles before Milestone 20 (I haven't fully unlock Milestone 20 yet).
+A great way to do some manual guessing is, find the row or column which has only two 0 or 1 left to fill, let's assume there are N blank boxes left, if you do the math there are only `N*(N-1)/2` possibilities, usually less than 10, sometimes 15 if you are filling a 12x12 map.
+After some tests, it proves this method could solve any puzzles in this game.